The Best Fajita Bar Ideas and Toppings

 For fajita platter sides, I like to serve refried beans (buy a can and warm it up!) and Mexican rice (I usually buy a box but homemade is great when you have time) with the fajitas.

-And if I’m feeling super ambitious, I’ll make elote corn salad as a fajita side dish as well!
+And if I’m feeling super ambitious, I’ll make my Mexican street corn salad recipe as a fajita side dish as well!

 Don’t forget dessert!
 The easiest ever would be frozen churros (heated up, of course) and a batch of my microwave caramel sauce for dipping.